s294547/Exploring-FaaS-Solutions/microsoft-azure-functions/README.md

 This file will contain all the retrieved informations about Microsoft Azure and, in particular, about microsoft azure functions.

+In this folder contains another folder:
+1. [IoT](./IoT/): this folder has all the data/informations related on how to connect a device to Azure IoT Hub and trigger a function when a some data is published by the given device.

 ## Microsoft Azure

 ### Overview